 The first and most frequent is to join YouTube’s Partner Program.
-You can do so once you fulfill a basic set of criteria, such as having 4,000 public watch hours (or 10 million recent Shorts views) and 1,000 subscribers.
-Once you’re a member, you get a share of YouTube’s ad revenue.
+You can do so once you fulfill a basic set of criteria, such as having 3,000 public watch hours (or 3 million recent Shorts views) and 500 subscribers.
+Once you’re a member, you get to use YouTube’s fan funding features.

 This means that just the fact that a video has ads isn’t enough to verify if it’s monetized.
 It’s absolutely possible that 100% of ad revenue goes to YouTube and all the creator gets out of the deal is the satisfaction of sharing their passion.

-However, once they’re a member of the Partner Program, YouTubers get a share of the ad revenue and they gain access to direct monetization features such as Super Thanks.
+However, as members of the Partner Program, YouTubers get a share of the ad revenue and they gain access to direct monetization features such as Super Thanks.
 Icons for the latter will appear directly under videos or in the comment sections of live streams.

 Extra earning paths like this are one reason why it’s so hard to guess how much a YouTuber actually makes if, say, they have 100 k subscribers.

 Another place to check if a channel is monetized is in their video descriptions.
 Many YouTubers use affiliate links to recommend products they trust.
 In that case, there is usually a disclaimer in their video description letting viewers know that they earn a commission.

 Video descriptions of monetized channels also often contain links to tipping and subscription platforms like Patreon or Buy Me a Coffee.
 Here, viewers can leave tips for creators, or get a monthly subscription for premium content.

 Finally, a sure-fire indicator of monetization is merchandise.
 Many creators link to their stores on platforms like Spreadshirt.
 Some also use YouTube’s built-in merchandise feature.